herbertludowieg/docs-tutorial/README.md

 # Tutorial on creating documentation to publish on GitHub Pages

+##### Disclaimer

-**Disclaimer**: this is based purely on the knowledge that I have gathered through the years.
+This is based purely on the knowledge that I have gathered through the years.
 I am in no way an expert on how to do this.
 A lot of what you'll see here are things that I have personally done and should serve as a beginner guide.

 ## Table of contents

 * TOC
   {:toc}

 ## Quick introduction